Teaching Students with Visual Impairments

 Picture of inTACT eraser.

 The inTACT Eraser is a battery operated eraser specifically designed for tactile drawing.
 It allows the user to erase mistakes and can also be used to create dashed lines.
 The eraser works like a miniature iron, heating the flat tip to approximately 180 degrees.
 It flattens tactile drawings quickly and erases them tactually.
-This eraser can be used in tandem with the inTACT Sketchpad or it can be used with the APH Draftsman.

 Picture of Fraction Line from Slide-a-Round.